collindching/Data-Science-Journey/README.md

 These are all the resources and projects I'm working on and have completed to teach myself data science.
+Remember: you can't get to everything immediately.
+Commit to a couple resources, stay focused, and keep learning.

 Some inspiration (stolen from [Robert Chang](https://github.com/robert8138/deep-learning-deliberate-practice)):